Why is it Called Pickleball and Who Named It That?

 Crew races involve the best competitors vying for a collegiate championship.
 Many Ivy League schools support legendary crew teams, so it gets very intense.
 However, those rowers who did not make the elite tier varsity squad also got a chance to race.
 These non-competitive races were often called "pickle boat" races.

 When it came time to name this new sport, the story goes that Joan immediately thought of these good-natured competitions she enjoys so much.
 To honor the athletes in pickle boat races, Joan gave this sport the name Pickleball.

-Pickles the Dog Story
+Pickles the Dog Story (The Real Story)

 The other story involves the Pritchard family’s beloved mutt.
 After coming across a litter of sad puppies in need, the Pritchard’s daughter Jeannie simply brought one home.
 The Pritchards loved and cared for this surprise dog, who became a loved member of the family.
 The family named their new dog Pickles.

 Joan, who gets credit for naming pickleball in both accepted stories, honored the Pritchards’ dog by naming their new backyard sport after him.

 Pickleball lore states Joel Pritchard made up this story in the early 1970s.
 During an early interview, Pritchard came up with the Pickles the Dog story.
 His idea was a story focused around the family dog that would stick in people’s minds more as they learned about pickleball.

 While this story is largely debunked, its value as being brief and cute proves to have staying power in the pickleball community.
 Barney McCallum, one of the original dads of pickleball, stayed true to the Pickles the Dog story until he died in 2019.